joshbegley/nyt-latest/previous.md

 `The move would split off the money-losing social media platform as the company pursues a merger with a fusion power company.`\
 https://nytimes.com/2026/02/27/business/trump-media-truth-social-spin-off.html

-**Prosecutors Plan to Drop 2 Charges Against Alexander Brothers**\
+**Prosecutors Plan to Drop 2 of the Charges Against Alexander Brothers**\
-`A federal judge in the case must decide whether she will approve dropping the charges against the brothers, who are accused of sex trafficking.`\
+`A federal judge in the case must decide whether she will approve dropping the charges against the brothers, who are accused of sex trafficking.
+The three men would still face 10 other charges.`\
 https://nytimes.com/2026/02/27/nyregion/alexander-brothers-trial-sex-charges-dropped.html

 **Were Duterte’s Speeches Orders to Kill or Hyperbole?**\